Edward Wiley Ray: Appointment to US Copyright Tribunal

 The CRT annually distributed approximately $200,000,000 in royalties.
-In each of the Distribution Hearing's the CRT's final Determination were challenged by one or more of the copyright Claimants and appealed to the Second Federal Circuit Court in Washington, DC.
+In each of the Distribution Hearing's the CRT's final Determination were challenged by one or more of the copyright Claimants and appealed to the Second Federal Circuit Court in Washington, D.C.
 In each Distribution Hearing appeal, the Circuit Court upheld the CRT's determination.

 Tribunal controversy

 President Reagan appointed Marianne Mele Hall to be Commissioner at the CRT.
 Commissioner Hall attempted to get Congress to change the law to permit only attorneys to serve as commissioners on the CRT which would have directly affected Commissioner Ray and Commissioner Mario Aguero, a Cuban-American on the CRT.
 Ray and Aguero were the only minority members and the only non-attorneys on the CRT at the time.
 During Hall's campaign to have Congress change the law, she noted that she had co-authored a book entitled, “Foundations of Sand”.
 Later a reporter who had interviewed her secured the book and read it.
 The book contained disparaging remarks about African Americans, suggesting they were inferior to Caucasians quoting, “They insist on preserving their jungle freedoms, their women, their avoidance of personal responsibility, and their abhorrence of the work ethic”.

 Several national articles about the controversy appeared in newspapers across the country including the Washington Post, New York Times, and LA Times.
 The controversy also raised additional scrutiny regarding Presidential appointees and their vetting process in Congress and the public.

 Hall later tried to claim she only edited “Foundations of Sand” and was not a co-author.
 Despite her efforts to distance herself from the book, Hall's association to the book damaged her character and caused national embarrassment for the Reagan Administration which forced her to resign from the CRT.

 Commissioner Ray became Acting Chairman of the CRT after Commissioner Hall's resignation and appeared before Congress to respond to the issues that had been raised during the controversy.
 In addition, he oversaw changes to the CRT like the reduction of commissions from 7 to 5 which were voted on by Congress in response to the issues raised during the Hall controversy.

 On September 29, 1989, Commissioner Ray's term at the CRT expired and he did not seek another term.